saxjax/uni-2nd-semester/README.md

 };

 ## Node moduler
-Kør`npm install` for at installerer alle dependencies.
+Run`npm install` to install all dependencies.